XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 a balance between resource (specifically memory) usage, and giving transactions a realistic chance to be processed.
 This exact value was chosen experimentally, and can easily change in the future.
+* *Replaced transaction fee increase*.
+Any transaction in the queue can be replaced by another transaction with the same sequence number and at least a 25% higher fee level.
+The 25% increase is intended to cover the resource cost incurred by broadcasting the original transaction to the network.
+This value was chosen experimentally, and can easily change in the future.

 ### `fee` command